michaeldyrynda/founder-style/source/general.md

 Any variables declared within the context of your application should use `camelCase` syntax, except where noted otherwise in this guide.

 Always strive to keep your code expressive and human-readable.

-> Always code as if the person who ends up maintaining your code is a violent psychopath who knows where you live. - [*Code for the maintainer*](http://wiki.c2.com/?CodeForTheMaintainer)
+Make it easy for the next developer that looks at the code to be able to reason about your intent.

 ## Should I rename my application?